szydre/virtualbox-com/README.md

     sudo gem install virtualbox-com

 The gem uses the native COM interface which VirtualBox provides to communicate with it.
-The gem uses Ruby-FFI to talk to the VirtualBox dynamic library, and all the mapping as been generated from the `VirtualBox.xidl`.
+The gem talk to the VirtualBox dynamic library, and all the mapping as been generated from the `VirtualBox.xidl`.

 No configuration should be necessary to use this gem, but if the dynamic library is not found, you can set the environment